quantummaid/httpmaid/docs/12_UseCases/1_Basics.md

         })
         .build();
 ```

 We registered a handler that instantiates the usecase and then calls it.
-Since serious projects might contain hundreds of usecases, this way
+Since more complex projects might contain hundreds of usecases, registering usecases
-of registering them to HttpMaid seems like a lot of boilerplate code
+to HttpMaid this way leads to a lot of boilerplate code
-and a violation of the *Don't repeat yourself* design principle.
+and heavily violates the *Don't repeat yourself* design principle.

 # Serving usecases directly
 HttpMaid mitigates these problems by offering to directly serve usecases.